bramses/bramses-highly-opinionated-vault-2023/README.md

 I've been using Obsidian for well over a year and have developed many experiments, some of which succeeded and many others that have failed.
 I have tried to compile all the lessons from these experiences and create a vault that mirrors my up to date thinking on how Obsidian can be maximally utilized.

+**Bramses' Highly Opinionated Vault 2023** (BHOV-2023) will tread the line of practicality and theory.
+Let's dive in!

 # Philosophies